 We specialized in positions, and the best players played the most important positions.
 Our coaches did not give everyone equal chances or equal playing time.
 In my entire Little League career, I probably played 90% of my innings at 1st or 2nd base, and I think I played only one inning in the outfield, missing a fly ball and telling my coach that I needed to return to the infield (I had asked to play the OF because I thought it would help me make the All-Star team if I had more versatility because nearly everyone who made the All-Star team was a short stop).
 In soccer, our best players alternated between goalie and striker, and I typically played as an outside midfielder, always trying to prove that I was good enough to move into the central midfield.
 The outside midfielders and outside fullbacks tended to be the weaker players (I was one of the youngest players, as were the outside fullbacks, as we were a grade behind everyone else), and we were the ones who typically substituted in and out of the game, whereas the better players in the center of the field played the whole game.

 During the summer, I attended camps, swam, or played near my house.
 I attended an all-sports camp when I was in 4th grade, I think, but the camp was shut down shortly thereafter, as I believe one of the coaches was arrested for something inappropriate in the pool with a camper.
 My first basketball camp was prior to 5th grade; I went to the Terry Tyler Basketball Camp.
 He played for the Kings and lived behind me.
 One morning, our dryer caught on fire, and my camp t-shirt was in the dryer.
 After the fire was put out, I had to walk over to his house and ask if I could get a new t-shirt.
-I am pretty sure that I went to the camp because the girls who lived across the street from me were going, and their mom wanted to carpool.
+I am pretty sure that I went to the camp because the older girls who lived across the street were going, and their mom wanted to carpool.

 Throughout grade school, I played 25 organized games, at most, in a basketball season, 10 games per soccer season, and roughly 20 baseball games per season; in junior-high school, I played winter baseball, although it was my least favorite sport, and we played another 20 or so baseball games.
 Winter ball, which actually was in September and October, was awesome because we played under the lights.
 We also played double headers on the weekend, so I occasionally had a soccer game in the morning and a baseball double header in the afternoon.
 I thought this was the best thing in the world.